Sunrise from kanchenjunga

 Best Season in Kanchanjunga Trek

 Four different weather patterns comprise Nepal's climate.
 Spring, Autumn, Winter, and Summer are the significant seasons in Nepal.
-As with most treks in Nepal, the best time for the Kanchenjunga Trek is spring and Autumn.
+As with most treks in Nepal, the best time for the Kanchenjunga Trek is Spring and Autumn.
 Spring months begin in March and last till the end of May.
 Autumn occurs in September and lasts till November.
-These times are the best for the weather window they provide, which ultimately reveals the Himalayan jewels.
+These times offer the best weather window, ultimately revealing the Himalayan jewels.
 Alternative optional dates can be arranged for winter and summer trekking.
 Please get in touch with us to learn more.

 Trekking Permits Kanchenjunga

-Kanchenjunga Permits are of two different kinds.
+Kanchenjunga Permits come in two types.
 First, the area around Kanchenjunga is a restricted area in Nepal.
 You will require a restricted area permit for the Kanchenjunga region.
 Another is the Kanchenjunga Conservation Area permit (KCAP), which gives you access to the area.
 The Kanchenjunga Restricted Area Permit (KRAP) costs $80 per person for the first four weeks.
 After that, the cost is US$25 per person per week.
 KCAP charges NPR 2000 (approximately US$20) as a one-time access fee.

 Weather and Temperature of the Route